 Other park facilities include a dog park, picnic tables, children’s play areas, horseshoe pits, a disc golf course, and tennis courts.

-The awesome Bonner’s CHRISTmas Wonderland is the biggest Christmas shop in the world.
+The awesome Bronner’s Christmas Wonderland is the biggest Christmas shop in the world and one of the best things to do in Michigan.
 Open all throughout the year, you can get into the festive spirit any time you want.

 Covering more than seven acres, the shop is housed in a building that resembles an alpine chalet.
 The entrance is guarded by a gigantic snowman and Santa Claus statues, and thousands of twinkling lights are switched on every nighttime along the lane.
 The grounds are also home to a beautiful replica of the Austrian chapel where “Silent Night” was first sung.